rivie13/TrackAmerica/TESTING_GUIDE.md

 #### Test 2: Pan vs Tap Distinction
 ```
 1. Open app
-2. Quickly tap any state (< 10px movement)
+2. Quickly tap any state (< 20px movement)
    ✅ Should navigate immediately
-3. Touch and drag > 10px
+3. Drag finger > 20px
    ✅ Should pan the map (not navigate)
+4. Pan boundary check
+   - Try panning when NOT zoomed
+   ✅ Map should stay within viewport bounds
+   - Zoom in to 3x
+   - Try panning
+   ✅ Should allow proportional panning based on zoom level
 ```

 #### Test 3: State Detail Map Sizing